flennic/text-mining-project/README.md

 ## Disclaimer

-Please be aware that this is just a small project aimed at two weeks of full time work, so the code might be edgy on some parts.
+Please be aware that this is just a small project aimed at two weeks of full time work, so the code might be edgy in some parts.
 Nor is this intended to be used in a productive environment in any sense.

 ## `config.json`